raganwald/presentations/optimism-mindset.md

 ^ So there you have two more ways of explaining something: Is it temporary?
 Or is it permanent?
 Did it happen just this specific time?
 Or is an on-going part of our lives?

 ^ And neither explanation has to be wrong.
 It's just a question of what we emphasize to ourselves.

 ---

-### THE
-## Temporary vs. Permanent
-# Paradox

-^ Obviously, we can measure whether explanations tend to describe things in temporary or permanent ways.
-And given what we saw with personal vs. impersonal, and specific vs. general explanations, we would not be surprised to discover that happy successful people appear to describe all sorts of things in permanent ways, like their success.
-And so do unhappy, unsuccessful people.

----